sblantipodi/firefly_luciferin/docs/index.md

 - Arduino Bootstrapper update (v.1.13.5).
 - Updated to the latest Arduino Core for both ESP32 and ESP8266.
 - Upgrade GitHub Actions to use Node.js 16.

-### In the previous release:

-- ***Breaking changes***: requires `Glow Worm Luciferin` firmware (v5.8.4).
-- Added **automatic brightness control** using a Light Dependent Resistor (LDR).
-- **Luciferin Official PCB has been upgraded** to v1.1 to support the new LDR feature.
-- Added a **brightness limiter feature**.
-- **This upgrade will format your ESP32.** SPIFFS has been deprecated on ESP32 in favour of LittleFS.
-Please reconfigure WiFi or MQTT if you are using an ESP32 along with the full firmware.
-- Menu is not visible when taskbar is on top.
-Fixed.
-- Improved MQTT reconnection.
-- Arduino Bootstrapper update (v.1.13.0).
-- PlatformIO Version Increment update (v0.1.7).